boukx/guide/gearing.markdown

 ### Ranged Weapons

 Hunter's ranged weapons are poorly described by tooltips.
 DPS numbers are often misleading as slower weapons will do much better damage than faster ones.
 Below is a list of hunter weapons tiered by their DPS for a tier 2 MM hunter and whether the weapons should be clipped.
-Please be informed-- it is not worth taking a Striker's Mark or something similar from a melee when a blue dungeon weapon is better.
+Please be informed-- it is not worth taking a Striker's Mark or something similar from a melee when a blue dungeon weapon is better.  **Pre-raid BiS options in bold.**

 | Weapon | AS | Best DPS | Worst DPS | Auto DPS |
 |--------|--------------|----------|-----------|----------|